 - Basil may get damaged by the cold and is ideally stored at room temperature.
 Cilantro keeps best in the refrigerator.
 Parsley and mint can be stored in or out of the fridge.
 If you are storing leafy herbs in the refrigerator, cover the tops loosely with a plastic bag with some holes punched in it.
 The holes in the bag will allow some moisture out, because moisture trapped in a plastic bag can cause the herbs to go bad quicker.
 Be careful not to knock over the water containers.

-- Woodier herbs such as rosemary, thyme and sage should be wrapped loosely in paper towels and placed in a zip lock bag.
+- Woodier herbs such as rosemary, thyme and sage should be wrapped loosely in paper towels and placed in a zip top bag.
 Store your bag of herbs in the refrigerator’s “crisper drawer” (also called the produce drawer).
 Avoid colder spots like the rear of the lower shelf.
 Stored properly, fresh herbs will last from a few days to more than a week.
 Woody herbs keep longer than leafy ones.
 They also hold onto more flavor when dried.

 - Consider growing an herb garden.
 All you need is a container, soil, sunlight, water, and plants or seeds.
 A windowsill, inside or out, is area enough.
 Mint, rosemary, thyme and oregano are hearty and easy to grow.
 Just snip off the amount you need.